Ditch the processed boxes and make healthy homemade Lunchables instead. They cost less than $1 and contain nothing but 100% real food!

-The cost of homemade lunchables will vary considerably, depending on how much you make from scratch and any compromises you make.
-I firmly believe though that homemade lunchables could easily be made for less than $1.
-Here’s a breakdown of a simple real food lunchabe that I know my kids would easily devour:
+The cost of homemade Lunchables will vary considerably, depending on how much you make from scratch and any compromises you make.
+I firmly believe though that homemade Lunchables could easily be made for less than $1.
+Here’s a breakdown of a simple real food Lunchable that I know my kids would easily devour:

 - 2 ounces of sliced cheese (40¢)